 Director of Creative Voices

-Armando has received Campus Teacher of the Year for two Dallas ISD campuses, grant money for the Dallas Theater Center Project Discovery – Young Patrons Program, created a cooperative with SMU School of Education, and awarded MET Teacher (Measure of Effective Teaching) from the Bill and Melinda Gates Foundation for 2010 – 2013.
-Banchs received his Bachelor of Science from the School of Psychology and Education in interdisciplinary studies from the University of North Texas.
+Armando grew up a proud Army Brat and lived in places from Puerto Rico to Greece, but he considers Texas home.
+After graduation from Cedar Hill High School, he received his Bachelor of Science in interdisciplinary studies from the University of North Texas.
+He has received Campus Teacher of the Year for two Dallas ISD campuses, grant money for the Dallas Theater Center Project Discovery – Young Patrons Program, created a cooperative with SMU School of Education and been awarded MET Teacher (Measure of Effective Teaching) from the Bill and Melinda Gates Foundation for 2010–2013.